 changing her diet; this time to a “novel” protein she'd never had before – rabbit

 two different rounds of prednisolone, a steroid (neither of which helped)

 Shortly before Christmas in 2016, Marigold experienced the worst flare-up she’d ever had while in my care.
 She lost all control of her bowel movements, stopped eating and drinking, and lost a full pound in under two weeks.
 I thought she was going to die.

-This is when I heard about AnimalBiome's Gut Restoration pills, which contain cat-specific healthy microbes to help correct gut imbalances.
+This is when I heard about AnimalBiome's Gut Restoration Supplement, which contain cat-specific beneficial bacteria to help correct bacterial imbalances in the gut microbiome.
 I decided to give it a try.
-Within 3 days of starting the pills, Marigold regained control over her bowel movements.
+Within 3 days of starting the supplements, Marigold regained control over her bowel movements.

 After one week, she was doing something she had almost never done since I had known her–she was having normal bowel movements.

-It's a year later and I'm still amazed at how effective the fecal transplant pills were.
+It's a year later and I'm still amazed at how effective the fecal microbiota transplant (FMT) capsules were.
 Though I'm still cautious with her diet and avoiding foods with grains and starches.
 Marigold is healthier and more energetic than she has ever been.